 “Obviously,” continued Armstrong, “such an armistice would have required a change of policy.”
 But Roosevelt again ignored the concerns of his generals and the advice of his spies.
 No change was coming.

 Roosevelt’s refusal to acknowledge the resistance very nearly destroyed the entire plot against Hitler.
-Among the German generals, even dedicated anti-Nazis threatened to abandon the attempt to overthrow Hitler, convinced that the Allies were intent on the destruction of Germany no matter who was in control.
+Among the German generals, even dedicated anti-Nazis threatened to abandon the attempt to overthrow Hitler, convinced that the Allies were intent on the destruction of Germany no matter who was in power.
 “The conspiracy could very well have disintegrated entirely,” wrote Armstrong, “had not General Beck remained firm: for moral reasons the crimes of the Nazi government must be stopped, regardless of the consequences.”

 Other conspirators came to similar conclusions.
 Tresckow remarked,